What is pine pollen?

 If you live near pine trees, you’ve noticed in the spring time that the tips dump buckets of yellow pollen on everything surrounding them.
 While this powdery coating may seem like a nuisance, it is nature’s way of giving a free nutrient dense coating to the surrounding ground.

-Last year I learned of the many possible benefits of pine pollen as a super-nutrient food just before it was time to collect the pollen.
+Last year I learned of the many possible benefits of pine pollen as a super-nutrient food, luckily just before it was time to collect the pollen.
 Pine pollen contains a variety of nutrients including amino acids, vitamins, minerals, enzymes, and flavanoids.
 (1)

 How is pine pollen used?